 Hi!
 I’m a reverse engineering and binary analysis specialist.
 My work spans independent consulting and hands-on trainings across reverse engineering, program analysis, and software protection.
-I also contribute to the reversing community through international conference talks, blog articles, research papers, and open-source tools.
+I also contribute to the reversing community through international conference talks, blog articles, research papers, and open-source projects.
 I hold a PhD and serve as part-time Chief Scientist at Emproof.

 For trainings, consulting, invited talks, and general inquiries: tim@blazytko.to.